Key takeaways

 12. Customer Lifetime Value (LTV)

 Customer lifetime value is how much a customer is worth to a business over the whole relationship period.
-With lifetime value, you can see how many users you acquired through emails or paid searches.
+With lifetime value, you can see how many users you acquired through email marketing or paid searches.

 How to track it?